 The SMRC provides a summary of their review and recommendations to the ESC.
-Where Executive approval is required, the SMRC request approval from the ESC.
+Where Agency Leadership approval is required, the SMRC requests approval from the ESC.
+Similarly, the SMRC provides direction to SMWGs for implementation on safety issues that are within their sphere of influence.

-The committee is administered by the Chief Safety Officer (CSO).
+The committee is facilitated by the Chief Safety Officer (CSO) and is comprised of high level executive management.
 The CSO ensures meeting agendas and minutes are documented and distributed, and safety items are logged, and resolutions are tracked.
-Representatives from the safety committees and working groups will provide summary updates on their progress to the SMRC and submit proposed plans, procedures, policies, reports for review and approval.
+Representatives from interdepartmental working groups provide summary updates on issues and progress to the SMRC and submit proposed plans, procedures, policies, reports for review and approval.

-The SMRC meets regularly (typically every two months but the schedule may be adjusted based on needs) and reports updates, recommendations, and requests for approval to the ESC.19
+The SMRC meets regularly (typically every month but the schedule may be adjusted based on needs) and reports updates, recommendations, and requests for approval to the ESC.17

-4.3.3 Safety Management Working Groups (SMWGs)
+4.2.3 Safety Management Working Groups (SMWGs)

-SMWGs are management groups which are scheduled and facilitated by the respective department directors and/or their designees.
-They meet to discuss cross-departmental safety issues.
-The primary mission of each SMWG is to reinforce safety as a core value at the executive management level and demonstrate a commitment to SMS principles by: convening meetings to review and discuss issues related to the safety of operating vehicles and related facilities (e.g., NTSB recommendations; hazards); ensuring implementation of the MBTA Transit Safety Plan; maintaining an action item matrix; recording meeting minutes; conducting reviews and safety assessments; developing solutions; and making recommendations to the SMRC.
+SMWGs are interdepartmental level groups of executive management whose meetings are scheduled and facilitated by a Director (or equivalent) within Safety.
+They meet to discuss cross-departmental safety issues and to review findings, recommendations, and trends escalated from mode- and department-specific Data Analysis Groups (DAGs).
+The primary mission of each SMWG is to reinforce safety as a core value at the executive management level and demonstrate a commitment to SMS principles by: convening meetings to review and discuss issues related to the safety of operating vehicles and related facilities (e.g., NTSB recommendations; hazards); evaluating safety performance against stated objectives; making data-driven decisions and recommendations; ensuring implementation of the MBTA Transit Safety Plan; maintaining an action item matrix; recording meeting minutes; conducting reviews and safety assessments; developing solutions; and making recommendations to the SMRC.